Will Microgreens Regrow After Harvesting?

 The Pea Exception: Why Some Varieties Can Regrow

 While most microgreens follow the single-harvest rule, pea shoots stand out as a notable exception.
+For a full walkthrough of growing peas, see our How to Grow Pea Microgreens on Various Trays guide.

 Pea microgreens can send up new shoots after cutting because they have two advantages: larger seeds with more stored energy, and the ability to produce lateral (side) shoots from nodes along the stem.
 If you cut peas carefully above the lowest growth node, they can sometimes produce a second flush of growth.

 But here's the reality: even with peas, regrowth is slower, yields are smaller, flavor quality declines, and you increase the risk of mold and disease issues.
+(For more on mold issues, see our complete mold prevention and identification guide.)

 Other varieties that growers occasionally report limited regrowth from include: